-When arriving on port you will need to check in at the Port Security Centre if accessing area inside the port security gates e.g. container terminal and logging areas etc.
+When arriving on port you will need to check in at the Port Security Centre at the port security gates.

-If attending to Cruise Operations the entry point is via the Northern Security Gate (located by the KiwiRail Interislander Ferry terminal and Holcim Cement depot-near the Aotea Off Ramp from the state highway).
+If attending to Cruise Operations, the entry point is via the Northern Security Gate (located by the KiwiRail Interislander Ferry terminal and Holcim Cement depot-near the Aotea Off Ramp from the state highway).